ajoz/ajoz.github.io/_posts/2014-06-29-i-want-my-github-flavored-markdown.markdown

 - syntax highlighting was not working when applied with fenced code blocks
 - no footnotes: `[^1]` although promised on the project site

-At least table of contents worked.
+At least table of contents worked but not without some trouble.
+Although I added `generate_toc` on the extensions list it didn't appear with the keyword `[TOC]` that github was using.
+It seems you need to explicitly specify the keyword with the `toc_token` and believe me it was hard to find.

 The last one I've checked was `redcarpet`, its supposed to be the best suited for me as `github` is [working](https://github.com/blog/832-rolling-out-the-redcarpet) on it and deploying it on their machines.